Skip to Content

 Most of the time, high blood pressure does not cause symptoms.

-It is normal for your blood pressure to vary due to the time of day:
+It is normal for your blood pressure to vary at different times of the day:

 Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your doctor's office.

-Many people get nervous at the doctor's office and have higher readings than they have at home.
+Many people get nervous at the health care provider's office and have higher readings than they have at home.
 This is called white coat hypertension.
 Home blood pressure readings can help detect this problem.

 American Diabetes Association.
 Standards of medical care in diabetes -- 2014.
 Diabetes Care.
 2014;37 Suppl 1:S14-S80.